$L^p$-spectral triples and $p$-quantum compact metric spaces: Abstract

 \section{Abstract}

-In this paper we generalize the concept of classical spectral triples by extending the framework from Hilbert spaces to $L^p$-spaces, and from C*-algebras to $L^p$-operator algebras, $p \in [1, \infty)$.
-Specifically, we construct $L^p$-spectral triples for reduced group $L^p$-operator algebras and for $L^p$ UHF-algebras of infinite tensor product type.
-Furthermore, inspired by Christensen and Ivan’s construction of a Dirac operator on AF C*-algebras, we provide an $L^p$ version of this construction for $L^p$ UHF-algebras.
-This leads to the construction of a $p$-quantum compact metric space structure on the state space of the $L^p$ UHF-algebra.
+For $p \in [1, \infty)$, we generalize the concept of classical spectral triples by extending the framework from Hilbert spaces to $L^p$-spaces, and from C*-algebras to $L^p$-operator algebras.
+In addition, we define an $L^p$-spectral triple to be metric when the state space of the algebra has a $p$-quantum compact metric space structure.
+Specifically, we construct $L^p$-spectral triples for reduced $L^p$-group algebras of countable discrete groups with proper length functions and also for $L^p$ UHF-algebras of infinite tensor product type, the latter inspired by E.\ Christensen and C.\ Ivan's construction of a Dirac operator on AF C*-algebras.
+We prove that $L^p$-spectral triples associated with $L^p$-group algebras (provided that the length function is of bounded doubling) and those associated with $L^p$ UHF-algebras are always metric.